dingalapadum/bashrc/README.md

 source .mybashrc
 ```

+---

+I the meanwhile I added a .zshrc since I use zsh instead of bash on my mac.

-As it stands the .bashrc assumes some utilities to be installed, like git, tree or fzf.
+As it stands the .bashrc assumes some utilities to be installed, like git, gitcompletion tree or fzf.
 If you don't have them installed I heavly recommend having a look at them.